Preferred Lender List

 The lender you choose will require you to complete a Private Education Loan Applicant Self-Certification form.
 For a copy of the form that you may print, click here.
 (The lender may provide the form for you electronically.
 We recommend you use the version provided by the lender because you may be able to expedite it by electronically signing and submitting it.)

-Advantages of a Co-signerEligibility for alternative loans often depends on the student's credit score; therefore, a cosigner is usually required.
-Even if a cosigner is not required, the student can generally receive a more favorable rate with a cosigner.
-Alternative loans tend to cost more than the education loans offered by the federal government but are less expensive than credit card debt.
-You need to consider the cost, flexibility and customer service in choosing an alternative lender.
+Advantages of a Co-signerEligibility for alternative loans often depends on the student's credit score; therefore, a cosigner is most often required.
+Even if a cosigner is not required, the student can usually receive a more favorable rate with a cosigner.
+Alternative loans generally cost more than the education loans offered by the federal government but are less expensive than credit card debt.

 Fixed versus Variable